Molecular phylogenetics: History

 The theoretical frameworks for molecular systematics were laid in the 1960s in the works of Emile Zuckerkandl, Emanuel Margoliash, Linus Pauling, and Walter M. Fitch.
 Applications of molecular systematics were pioneered by Charles G. Sibley (birds), Herbert C. Dessauer (herpetology), and Morris Goodman (primates), followed by Allan C. Wilson, Robert K. Selander, and John C. Avise (who studied various groups).
 Work with protein electrophoresis began around 1956.
 Although the results were not quantitative and did not initially improve on morphological classification, they provided tantalizing hints that long-held notions of the classifications of birds, for example, needed substantial revision.
-In the period of 1974–1986, DNA-DNA hybridization was the dominant technique used to measure genetic difference.
+In the period of 1974–1986, DNA–DNA hybridization was the dominant technique used to measure genetic difference.

 Theoretical background

-Early attempts at molecular systematics were also termed as chemotaxonomy and made use of proteins, enzymes, carbohydrates, and other molecules that were separated and characterized using techniques such as chromatography.
+Early attempts at molecular systematics were also termed chemotaxonomy and made use of proteins, enzymes, carbohydrates, and other molecules that were separated and characterized using techniques such as chromatography.
 These have been replaced in recent times largely by DNA sequencing, which produces the exact sequences of nucleotides or bases in either DNA or RNA segments extracted using different techniques.
 In general, these are considered superior for evolutionary studies, since the actions of evolution are ultimately reflected in the genetic sequences.
 At present, it is still a long and expensive process to sequence the entire DNA of an organism (its genome).
 However, it is quite feasible to determine the sequence of a defined area of a particular chromosome.
 Typical molecular systematic analyses require the sequencing of around 1000 base pairs.
 At any location within such a sequence, the bases found in a given position may vary between organisms.
 The particular sequence found in a given organism is referred to as its haplotype.
 In principle, since there are four base types, with 1000 base pairs, we could have 41000 distinct haplotypes.
 However, for organisms within a particular species or in a group of related species, it has been found empirically that only a minority of sites show any variation at all, and most of the variations that are found are correlated, so that the number of distinct haplotypes that are found is relatively small.